 I have a bit of an inexplicable obsession with diseases, the plague more specifically.
 So when I saw that there was a new film coming out about just that, I was quite expectantly intrigued.
 So the other night we sat down to watch Black Death and I was quite satisfied with what I saw.

 We follow a band of rather un-merry mercenaries sent by the Bishop, led by pious envoy Ulric (Sean Bean) and guided by a young monk named Osmond (Eddie Redmayne), as they set out to find and capture the alleged necromancer and bring them back to the church for confession- by any means necessary.
-Our young Osmond volunteers himself for the mission with the ulterior motive to reunite with his forbidden love Averill, whom he instructed to flee to the very woods outside this village to escape the plague.

 Black Death is a film that's sure to stir up some emotion in it's viewers.
 It's unquestionably bleak and at times pretty unsettling but it brings a good deal of raw realism to it's subject matter that makes it worthwhile.
 Though some might say there are some rather heavy-handed theological ideas, I was able to look past that and feel for the characters without really considering their strong religious standpoint.
 In the end, I ended up surprising myself by rooting for religious warriors!
 For a period drama bordering on horror flick I think overall it was an effectively beautiful and harsh film that gave a fair depiction of the subject I am so fond of and fascinated of- the bubonic plague.